biocypher/biocypher/docs/tutorial.md

   label_in_input: [uniprot_protein, entrez_protein]
 ```

+This again creates a single output file, now for both protein types, including
+both input streams, and the graph can be created as before using the command
-However, we are generating our `entrez` proteins as having entrez IDs, which
+line call created by BioCypher.
+However, we are generating our `entrez`
+proteins as having entrez IDs, which could result in problems in querying.
+Additionally, a strict import mode including regex pattern matching of
+identifiers will fail at this point due to the difference in pattern of UniProt
-could result in problems in querying.
-This issue could be resolved by mapping
+vs. Enrez IDs.
+This issue could be resolved by mapping the Entrez IDs to
-the entrez IDs to uniprot IDs, but we will instead use the opportunity to
+UniProt IDs, but we will instead use the opportunity to demonstrate how to
-demonstrate how to merge data from different sources into the same ontological
+merge data from different sources into the same ontological class using *ad
-class using *ad hoc* subclasses.
+hoc* subclasses.

-### Ad hoc subclassing
+### *Ad hoc* subclassing
 In the previous section, we saw how to merge data from different sources into
 the same ontological class.
 However, we did not resolve the issue of the
 `entrez` proteins living in a different namespace than the `uniprot` proteins,